oristopo/nanoTAPR/README.md

 well the network input looks like a 50 ohm non-reactive load when the output of that network is terminated in 50 ohms.
 An SWR of 1.0 means that the network has exactly a 50-ohm input impedance.
-SWR is directly related to the magnitude of the input return loss.
-SWR ignores the phase angle portion of the input reflection, so it is a real number whereas S11 is a complex number (containing both the magnitude and phase angle of the input return loss.
+SWR is directly related to the _magnitude_ of input return, ignoring input reflection phase, so it is a real number.
+`S11` is a complex number representing both magnitude and relative phase angle of input return.

 An SWR of 2.0 means that the input impedance is either 25 ohms resistive, 100 ohms resistive, or some complex value ranging between